chrigarc/oc-seo-extension/README.md

 * Canonical URL
 * Meta Redirect to other URL
 * Robot Index & Follow
+* Open Graph Image
+* Open Graph types for pages and posts

 __*more fields will be added on request__